Cluster randomized trials designed to support generalizable inferences: Introduction

-Prior work using cluster randomized trial data, regardless of whether participation was under the control of evaluators, aggregated individual-level information to the cluster level and used weighting or stratification methods to generalize inferences to the target population \parencite{tipton2013improving, omuirch2014generalizing, tipton2017implications, tipton2013stratified, tipton2014sample,tipton2017design, tipton2019designing,tipton2018review}.
-These approaches may be inefficient for two reasons.
-First, they ignore individual-level information and instead operate at the level of clusters.
-Second, they incorporate information from non-randomized clusters only via the sampling probability (or the probability of trial participation when not under the evaluators' control), without using models for the association of covariates with the outcome.
-Therefore, efficiency could be improved by incorporating individual-level information on the relationship of covariates and treatment with the outcome, and by using models of that relationship (in addition to the sampling probability or the probability of participation) when estimating treatment effects.
-Generalizability analyses using individual-level data requires accounting for various forms of within-cluster dependence \parencite{balzer2019new}, including causal interference (e.g., due to herd immunity effects \parencite{halloran1995causal}), even if the clusters are assumed to be independent -- an issue that is well-appreciated for analyses of cluster randomized trials \parencite{murray1998design, donner2000design}.
+Prior generalizability work using cluster randomized trial data, whether participation of the clusters in the trial was under the control of evaluators or not, aggregated individual-level information to the cluster level and used weighting or stratification methods to generalize inferences to the target population by estimating average treatment effects, in the target population of clusters \parencite{tipton2013improving, omuirch2014generalizing, tipton2017implications, tipton2013stratified, tipton2014sample,tipton2017design, tipton2019designing,tipton2018review}.
+These approaches may be inefficient because they ignore information on the relationship of covariates and treatment with the outcome, available from randomized clusters at the end of the trial (but often unavailable from non-randomized clusters).
+Instead, these approaches use cluster-level baseline covariate information from only non-randomized clusters via the sampling probability (or the probability of trial participation when not under the evaluators' control).
+By modeling the relationship of covariates and treatment with the outcome using either individual-level or cluster-level data, efficiency can be improved using an augmented inverse probability weighting estimator, without introducing bias even if the outcome model is misspecified, as long as the sampling probability is correctly specified (when the sampling probability is under investigator control, a model for it can always be correctly specified).
+Of note, generalizability analyses that use individual-level data require accounting for various forms of within-cluster dependence \parencite{balzer2019new}, including causal interference (e.g., due to herd immunity effects \parencite{halloran1995causal}), even if the clusters are assumed to be independent -- an issue that is well-appreciated for analyses of cluster randomized trials \parencite{murray1998design, donner2000design}.